bwallace/evidence_inference/pages/outputs.md

 * <i>[Inferring Which Medical Treatments Work from Reports of Clinical Trials](https://arxiv.org/abs/1904.01606)</i>.
 Eric Lehman, Jay DeYoung, Regina Barzilay, and Byron C. Wallace.
 Proceedings of the North American Chapter of the Association for Computational Linguistics (NAACL), 2019.

 ## Blog posts, &etc.

+* All predictions from our trained evidence-inference model (for all trial reports in PubMed) are available in the Trialstreamer database: https://trialstreamer.robotreviewer.net/.

 * Here is the [Evidence Inference dataset/task website](http://evidence-inference.ebm-nlp.com/), which allows one to browse and download the collected data.
 We also provide pointers to starter code to begin working with the data and on the task, which is available in our [GitHub repository](https://github.com/jayded/evidence-inference).